 The data used consists of the historical data from the smart meter and the solar panel Inverter.
 The data from one such NZEB is transmitted to data servers via a communication module.
 The data consist of 2 data storages, one for the smart meter and the other for the solar panel inverter.
 The data is recorded with a 5 minute interval.

 Besides the energy monitoring data, weather data is also used.
 The weather data was received from a nearby weather station located in Voorschoten (within 15km radius from Zoetermeer) gathered by the royal Dutch meteorological institute (Koninklijk Nederlands Meteologisch Instituut, 2019).
 From this data the feature Global Sun Irradiance was extracted, which defines the intensity of sunlight on 1 hour resolution.
-Only the solar irradiance data of the past day is used as an input for the models, since the solar irradiance
+Only the solar irradiance data of the past day is used as an input for the models, since only the solar irradiance of the previous day(s) is available.

 Data pre-processing

 The data recording interval of five minutes is inconsistent for all 120 houses, this is most likely due to communication issues between the monitoring communication module and the data servers.
-To make the period of time between 2 records more consistent the data is resampled to a hour resolution.
+To make the period of time between 2 records more consistent the data is resampled to a 1 hour resolution.
 However some NZEB datasets still contained large timestamp gaps, which makes it unsuitable to make predictions with.
-To indicate which NZEB datasets contain a heatmap shows the most potential.
+To indicate which NZEB datasets contain the least amount of missing data a heatmap shows the most potential.
 After having a look at the data, a heatmap is made.
 This heatmap is shown in figure 1.
 The best houses were chosen with the help of the heatmap.
-In total 12 of the houses with the least amount of gaps were selected, and used to models on.
+In total, 12 of the houses with the least amount of gaps were selected, and used to train the models on.
 For both the prediction of energy production and consumption.

 In order to obtain the energy consumption of the NZEB a calculation is made.
 The smart meter data registers the netto amount of energy, therefore the solar had to be taken into account.
 The total formula is shown in formula (1).